Betting on Week 8 college football? Find the best betting apps, sportsbook promos

-How to bet on Week 8 college football: Where to bet, top betting sites, promos for Tennessee vs. Alabama, more
+How to bet on Week 8 college football: Where to bet, top promos, betting sites for Tennessee vs. Alabama, more

 Here's how to bet on the Week 8 college football schedule, including Alabama vs. Tennessee on Saturday, October 18

 The Week 8 college football schedule includes five ranked matchups, and this is shaping up to be one of the best College Football Saturdays of the season.
 Primetime matchups include a pair of rivalries, as No. 6 Alabama hosts No. 11 Tennessee and No. 13 Notre Dame hosts No. 20 USC.
 Both of those matchups kick off at 7:30 p.m.
 ET, while No. 15 BYU vs. No. 23 Utah is scheduled for an 8 p.m.
 ET kickoff.
 If you're undecided on how to bet on college football, you can find several top online sportsbooks as options right here for those matchups and any others.
-Other notable Week 8 college football lines include Ole Miss vs. Georgia (-7.5), LSU vs. Vanderbilt (-2.5) and Georgia Tech vs. Duke (-1.5).
+The highest over/under for Saturday's schedule is 73.5 points in FAU vs. South Florida, while the lowest is 39.5 points in Penn State vs. Iowa.

 The latest Week 8 college football odds list the Crimson Tide as 8.5-point home favorites, while the over/under for Alabama vs. Tennessee is 59.5.
 The Fighting Irish are also favored by 7.5 at home, while the over/under for Notre Dame vs. USC is 61.5.
 The Utes are 3.5-point road favorites with the BYU vs. Utah total at 47.5.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 8 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.